Asterfion/LeZinzinBomber/Readme.md

 ## **How to Use on Windows**

 ### 🚀 **Launching:**
-Once LeZinzinBomber is installed, launch it using the **Launch-Win.bat** file like this:
+Once LeZinzinBomber is installed, launch it using the **Start.bat** file like this:

 ```
-start.bat
+Start.bat
 ```

 ---